 As always, these are just suggestions.
 What’s amazing about traveling in this part of the world is that you can always improvise.
 If you have more than one week in Laos, consider keeping your plans a little flexible.
-You might hear of interesting things from other travelers while you’re there, so it’s cool when you have some extra time to see where adventure takes you.
+You might hear of interesting things from other travelers while you’re there, so it’s nice to have some extra time for unexpected adventures.

 That said, these routes should help you get off to a good start!

-By the way, don’t miss my guide to traveling Laos, which includes more info on all the places mentioned here.
+By the way, don’t miss my guide to traveling Laos, which includes more detail on all the places mentioned here.

 Laos itinerary for 1 week

-If your time in Laos is limited, you might want to follow a tried-and-true route that will guarantee you a nice experience, without having to deal with too many logistics.
+If your time in Laos is limited, then you might want to follow a tried-and-true route that is easy to follow.

-The Luang Prabang to Vientiane route is just that.
-It’s the one route that’s been traveled for decades, carved out initially by backpackers in the 1990’s.
+The Luang Prabang to Vientiane route is exactly that.
+It’s been traveled for decades, carved out initially by backpackers in the 1990’s.
 (Back then, Laos visas were only valid for these places, creating the original Laos tourist trail.
-But today, you can travel in Laos anywhere.)
+Today, you can travel in Laos anywhere.)

-Vang Vieng is the hiking and adventure capital of Laos, nestled among impressive karst mountains.
-Here you can enjoy some nature and go on excursions in the area.
+Moving on, Vang Vieng is the hiking and adventure capital of Laos, nestled among impressive karst mountains.
+Here you can enjoy some amazing nature and go on excursions in the area.
 You can read about some of the things to do in Vang Vieng.
 This is another place worth staying 2 or 3 days at least.

 By the way, this classic route works well as an add-on to a Thailand trip.
 You can enter from Northern Thailand (e.g. from Chiang Rai) and exit again at Nong Khai, across the river from Laos’ capital of Vientiane, then looping your way back to Bangkok.